Steve Hagerty: #SilenceTheHag

-After Jacob Blake, whose grandfather served as a prominent pastor in Evanston, was shot by police in Waukegan, Illinois, Hagerty was invited to speak at a lament organized by faith leaders in Evanston.
-Soon after the lament, some residents voiced outrage that Hagerty was invited to speak, given his lack of support for Evanston's city clerk, Devon Reid.
+After Jacob Blake, whose grandfather served as a prominent pastor in Evanston, by police in Waukegan, Illinois, Hagerty was invited to speak at a lament organized by faith leaders in Evanston.
+Soon after the lament, some residents voiced outrage that Hagerty was invited to speak, given his lack of prior support for Devon Reid.
 A petition was circulated calling on the faith and nonprofit communities to #silencethehag for three months because he had "no ethical standing" in the community.

 Harley Clarke

 After eight years of consideration and finding every solution unacceptable, the Council voted 5–4 vote to accept a $400K gift from the Evanston Lighthouse Dunes group and demolish the dilapidated Harley Clarke Mansion, turning the area into additional open lakefront space.
 Hagerty, who lives nearby, was attacked for this decision under the assertion that as a nearby neighbor he wanted more open space.
 Hagerty was on record for wanting to save the mansion and suggested that to do so successfully it ought to be leased long term to a private entity with the means to repair the mansion and offer a quasi-public benefit (e.g., a restaurant, banquet hall, inn, etc.).
-Upset by the council's decision, some residents initiated a referendum campaign to Save Harley Clarke.
+Upset by the council's decision, some residents initiated a referendum campaign to save the mansion.
 The advisory referendum asked, "Shall the City of Evanston protect from demolition and preserve the landmark Harley Clarke buildings and gardens next to Lighthouse Beach, for us and access as public property, consistent with the Evanston Lakefront Master Plan, at minimal or no cost to Evanston taxpayers?"
 80% of residents responded yes.
 The Council took another vote after the referendum and voted 9–0 to reconsider other options besides demolition.
-Ultimately, the City signed a 40-year lease with the Artist Book House to renovate and operate the house.
+The city ultimately signed a 40-year lease with the Artist Book House to renovate and operate the house.

-Evanston Voter Initiative (EVI)
+Evanston Voter Initiative

-After the Harley Clarke referendum prevailed, the organizers, along with former IL Governor Pat Quinn, advocated for the Evanston Voter Initiative, a referendum that would allow voters to place binding referendums on the ballot.
+After the Harley Clarke referendum prevailed, the organizers, along with former IllinoisGovernor Pat Quinn, advocated for the Evanston Voter Initiative, a referendum that would allow voters to place binding referendums on the ballot.
 Although the group had 3,800 signatures, Hagerty and Alderman Ann Rainey, two of three members of the local election board, voted to sustain objections filed against the referendum after a two-part four-hour election board meeting.
-The third member, Clerk Devon Reid, voted in favor of allowing the referendum to move onto the ballot.
-The EVI group subsequently challenged this in Court and lost at every level, including the IL State Court of Appeals.
-The IL State Supreme Court elected not to hear the case, thereby allowing the Appeals Court ruling to stand.
-Hagerty was criticized by this group for suppressing the voice of the people.
+The third member was City Clerk Devon Reid, who voted in favor of allowing the referendum to move onto the ballot.
+The Evanston Voter Initiative group subsequently challenged the decision in court and lost at every level, including the Illinois State Court of Appeals.
+The Illinois State Supreme Court elected not to hear the case, thereby allowing the appeals court ruling to stand.
+Hagerty was criticized by the group for suppressing the voice of the people.
 Hagerty contended he was supporting representative democracy, whereby our elected representatives make the decisions on our behalf.